robvet/hack-integration/5-devops/readme.md

 # Overview
-DevOps for Logic Apps and Azure Functions
+DevOps for Logic Apps, Azure Functions, and API Management

 # Challenges

 1. Implement source control and a CI/CD solution.

-2. The solution should deploy the Program Feedback API when there is a change to the "main" branch and the build is successful.
+2. The solution should deploy the Program Feedback API when there is a change to the "main" branch, and the build is successful.

 3. Successful builds should require approval before being pushed to Azure.